parallelworks/failover_demo/README.md

-# Single Cluster Parsl Hello World
+# Failover Demo
-This workflow is a "hello world" example using Parsl to connect to remote resources with the [SSHChannel](https://parsl.readthedocs.io/en/stable/stubs/parsl.channels.SSHChannel.html).
+This workflow is a "hello world" failover example using Parsl to connect to remote resources with the [SSHChannel](https://parsl.readthedocs.io/en/stable/stubs/parsl.channels.SSHChannel.html).
 It uses the [parsl_utils](https://github.com/parallelworks/parsl_utils) repository for integration with the PW platform.
-The purpose of this workflow is to:
-1. Test new resources and resource configurations before launching more complex workflows
-2. Use as template to develop more complex workflows

-The workflow executes a python app and a bash app:

-**Python App:**
-Returns the host name of the controller node as a Python object and prints it to the standard output (`/pw/jobs/job_number/std.out`).
-Also returns the input parameter name.

-**Bash App:**
-Sends the file `./hello_srun.in` to the controller node, writes the host names of the compute nodes in it and returns it back to the job directory (`/pw/jobs/job_number/hello_srun-1.out`).

 ## Configuration:
 The workflow configuration is defined in the files `./executors.json` and `./local.conf`: